Esri/workforce-scripts/create_ops_dashboard.md

 This script takes a Workforce project and creates a corresponding Ops Dashboard for monitoring that project, either in light or dark mode.

-**This script requires the logged in user to be an admin or to be the owner of the project. **
+**This script requires the logged in user to be an admin or to be the owner of the project.
+Version 1 Projects only **

 Supports Python 3.5+